Perur

 Perur and Rayas

 Sri Achudhadeva raya had given charities to the temples and Mutts of this region which were propagating the value of dharma.
-It is no secret that Rayas, Nayaks and Mysore rulers were ardent devotees Sri Hanuman and during their time many temples had come up for Sri Hanuman in this region.
-Perur also had its share and an exceptionally good temple for Sri Anjaneya on the banks of Noyyal River near Patteswarar temple.
+It is no secret that Rayas, Nayaks, and Mysore rulers were ardent devotees of Sri Hanuman and during their time many temples had come up for Sri Hanuman in this region.
+Perur also had its share and an exceptionally good temple for Sri Anjaneya on the banks of the Noyyal River near Patteswarar temple.

 Hanuman temple on the banks of Noyyal in Perur